August 31, 2026 9:00 AM

 - Michiel Steeman, Managing Partner, Zuyderzee Capital

-- Georgios Kostoulas, Executive Director, Mare Foru
+- Georgios Kostoulas, Executive Director, Mare Forum

 - Michael de Visser, Managing Director, SEAHORSE Consulting & Invest